 Students are allowed one hour of absence per semester hour for lecture courses.
 Two hours of absences are allowed per semester hour for laboratory courses.
 Three hours of absences are allowed per semester hour for clinical/internship courses.
 If course objectives require a combination of lecture, lab, or clinical/internship time, then the absences will be apportioned according to the limitations stated.
 Excessive tardiness will count as absences as determined by the instructor of the course.
-Excused absences are permitted at the discretion of the instructor prior to the absence are excused and are not counted as absences.
+Excused absences are permitted at the discretion of the instructor and are not counted as absences.
+Official absences approved by the instructor prior to the absence are excused and are not counted as absences.
 In extenuating circumstances, students who are dropped after exceeding allowable absences may petition for reinstatement.
 See Statement No 718, Student Grievance Procedures.
 For attendance and reinstatement policies pertaining to the Cosmetology, Career and Technical Education, and Nursing and Health Professions programs, see the respective program handbook.